PolicyStat/GitZen/README.md

 offset should be prefaced with a "+" or "-" to indicated whether the offset is ahead or behind UTC time (i.e. "-4" or "+9").

+11. For the "View Type" field in the form, select whether the home page should be presented from a GitHub-centered or Zendesk-centered user perspective.
+By selecting one of these options, the home page will be set up to provide information in a more useful way depending on whether the GitZen user is using the application from a GitHub perspective or a Zendesk perspective.

-10. Check to see that all fields in the form are filled out accurately, and then click the "Submit" button to create a user with the given information.
+12. Check to see that all fields in the form are filled out accurately, and then click the "Submit" button to create a user with the given information.

-11. Once the account has been created, the next page will instruct you to authorize GitZen on GitHub for the newly created user by clicking the "GitHub Authorization" button.
+13. Once the account has been created, the next page will instruct you to authorize GitZen on GitHub for the newly created user by clicking the "GitHub Authorization" button.
 Click this button to start the authorization process, and after it is completed (either automatically or by following the GitHub